philipturner/metal-benchmarks/README.md

 ## Instruction Throughputs

 Throughput and latency are measured in cycles.
 If listed with a comma, throughputs were tested on multiple chips (A14, M1 Max).
 Latencies are recorded in two forms separated by a dash.
 First, half the best recorded throughput at 2 simds/core and ILP = 1.
 Second, the best recorded throughput at 4 simds/core and ILP = 1.
 The second is the most accurate.
 To find accurate latencies, benchmarks issue 250x the amount of work needed to fully occupy a core's register file.

+Some supposed "instruction sequences" have optimal throughputs and latencies at different numbers of repetitions.
+This shouldn't be possible, as only one amount of instructions saturates the instruction cache.
+This suggests that the benchmarking mechanism is breaking, so take any such statistics with a grain of salt.
+Notable examples are SIN32, BITINSERT32, and quad BALLOT.

 <details>
 <summary>Control group (calibration)</summary>